sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_1_prerequisites/embedding_1_prerequisites.md

 Reuse the same Terminal session (or open a new one using the same method we just did).

-We will install two Node.js Packages.
-These will provide a web server and a random number generator for our web application.
-To do this, we will use the Node Package Manager (npm) which was installed as part of the Node.js installation.

 We will use the nmp flag -g `global` so that in later Embedding QuickStarts Express and Node-supervisor will be available to different folders.

 <aside class="negative">